ryanelian/instapack/BREAKING.md

 Here are the list of breaking changes when upgrading between instapack major (or minor) versions.

+## 8.0.0

+- Build flag `--hot` / `-h` is changed to `serve` / `-s` to reduce confusion with `--help`

+- Build flag `--nodebug` is changed to `--no-sourcemaps`

+- Global settings `silent` is changed to `mute` to correctly reflect the actual function.

+- Dropped the deprecated TSLint in favor of ESLint-TypeScript integrations.

+- Dropped the already-deprecated `.vue.html` component compilation.

+- Dropped the End-of-Life (01-2020) Node.js version 8!

 ## 7.3.0

 - `port2` option is no longer being used and is obsoleted.